 # Add to your Claude Code skills

-If MCP vault tools are unavailable: fall back to reading and writing files directly via the filesystem using standard file tools (Read, Write, Edit, Glob).
-The vault is plain markdown files — all operations can be done without MCP, just more verbosely.
-Tell the user:
+Method B — Direct filesystem (fallback, always works): Use standard file tools (Read, Write, Edit, Glob) against the vault path.
+The vault is plain markdown — all operations work without MCP, just more verbosely.

 _CLAUDE.mdBefore doing anything in a vault, check if _CLAUDE.md exists at the vault root: